 Birth injuries and birth trauma are far too common in the United States.
 Every year, thousands of infants will be born with life-threatening conditions that are the result of a medical mistake by a doctor, nurse, or other medical professional.
 The most serious birth injuries are caused when a lack of oxygen damages a child’s brain.
 At The Yost Legal Group, our legal team wants to educate people about the dangers of these injuries, as well as their causes, symptoms and treatments.

-When a shortage of oxygen (hypoxia) also causes the fetal heart rate to slow and reduce blood flow (ischemia) the infant has suffered a hypoxic ischemic episode.
-If the hypoxic-ischemic is severe enough to damage the brain, it leads within 12 to 36 hours to a brain injury known as hypoxic ischemic encephalopathy (HIE).
+When a shortage of oxygen (hypoxia) also causes the fetal heart rate to slow and reduce blood flow (ischemia), the infant has suffered a hypoxic-ischemic episode.
+If the hypoxic-ischemic is severe enough to damage the brain, it leads to a brain injury known as hypoxic-ischemic encephalopathy (HIE).
 This occurs within 12 to 36 hours after birth if the hypoxic-ischemic episode occurs during labor and delivery (the perinatal period).

 Doctors do not always tell you when they have made a mistake, or if your child’s injuries were preventable.
-If you would like to discuss your child’s potential claim arising from HIE or CP, the attorneys at Yost Legal Group are experienced professionals ready to investigate your claim with compassion and determination.
-For a free consultation, please call us at 1-800-YOSTLAW, fill out a contact form on our website, or email us today to start the process.
+If you would like to discuss your child’s potential HIE lawsuit, the attorneys at The Yost Legal Group are experienced HIE lawyers ready to investigate your claim.
+For a free consultation, please call us at 1-800-YOSTLAW, fill out a contact form on our website, or email us at email@example.com today to start the process.
 There is no fee or expense unless you receive a recovery.